yhlong0/IntellectCapital/books/theLittleBookThatBeatsTheMarket.md

 2. The business competitor could make future earning and return lower.
 However, author believe the formula should give you **above the average business at below average price** which have better moat and able to reinvest their profit to make moat deeper.

+### Notes

+1.On Wall Street, there is no tooth fairy.
+Once you leave home, you can put your money under a professional’s pillow, but chances are, when you wake up, all you’ll be left with is lousy performance.